 - Wood glue

 Measure your post.
 We cut it into 3 different lengths to stagger the patch, but you can make the pumpkins as tall or as short as you’d like.
 Just measure twice, and cut once.

 Use a grinder or sander to rough up your edges.
 We even used this piece because it was more rustic looking with the crack (we put some wood glue inside once dried to help it stop cracking anymore).
 This is a good project for bigger boys/girls who have the strength to hold it – taught him about how a grinder works and the damage it can do if you aren’t using it on the wood properly.
 Good thing this project is VERY forgiving and loves the rustic look.

 Use a sander to round off edges and take of any remaining spurs or extra rough patches on the post.
-This was great for the younger son because it didn’t requrie as much strength or precision, but gave him a great opportunity to learn to use the sander on large projects (not just his pinewood derby cars).
+This was great for the younger son because it didn’t require as much strength or precision, but gave him a great opportunity to learn to use the sander on large projects (not just his pinewood derby cars).

-Use the auger bit to drill a hole in top of the post to fit the ‘stem’.
+Use the auger bit to drill a hole in the top of the post to fit the ‘stem’.
 We had daddy do this one since it was a bit dangerous, but the oldest son did help.

 Spray paint your parts.
 The kids loved this step!